Snezhana Abarzhi: Education and career

-Abarzhi earned bachelor's degrees in physics and applied mathematics and in molecular biology in 1987 from the Moscow Institute of Physics and Technology, and earned a master's degree in physics and applied mathematics there, summa cum laude, in 1990.
+Education and career Snezhana Abarzhi was born and raised in the former Soviet Union, there are no publicly available documents on when exactly she was born, or any records from her teenage years.
+She pursued her higher education at the Moscow Institute of Physics and Technology (MIPT).
+This university is regarded as one of the most prestigious and rigorous technical universities in Russia, often compared to institutions like MIT.
+After accomplishing her bachelor’s degrees, she then earned a master's degree in physics and applied mathematics, summa cum laude, in 1990.
 She completed her doctorate in 1994 through the Landau Institute for Theoretical Physics and Kapitza Institute for Physical Problems of the Russian Academy of Sciences, supervised by Sergei I. Anisimov.

-Although she held a position as a researcher for the Russian Academy of Sciences from 1994 to 2004, she came to the US in 1997 as a visiting professor at the University of North Carolina at Chapel Hill, and then in 1998 became an Alexander von Humboldt Fellow at the University of Bayreuth in Germany.
+Abarzhi held a position as a researcher for the Russian Academy of Sciences from 1994 to 1997 (on leave in 1997-2004).
+She came to the US in 1997 as a visiting professor at the University of North Carolina in Chapel Hill, and then in 1998 became an Alexander von Humboldt Fellow at the University of Bayreuth in Germany.
 In 1999 she took a research position at Stony Brook University.
 In 2002 she briefly moved to a research professorship at Osaka University before returning to the US as a senior fellow in the Center for Turbulence Research at Stanford University.
 In 2005 she became a research faculty member at the University of Chicago and in 2006 she added a regular-rank faculty position as an associate professor at the Illinois Institute of Technology.
-She also worked at Carnegie Mellon University from 2013 to 2016 before moving to the University of Western Australia.
+She also worked at Carnegie Mellon University from 2013 to 2016 before moving to the University of Western Australia as professor and chair of applied mathematics.